buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Personal
 * **Duration**: 1 day

 This spell allows you to find the shortest, most direct physical route to a specific fixed location that you are familiar with on the same plane of existence.
-If you specify a destination on another plane of existence, a destination that moves (such as a mobile fortress), or a non-specific destination (such as *a green dragon's lair*), the spell fails.
+If you specify a destination on another plane of existence, a destination that moves (such as a mobile fortress), or a non-specific destination (such as *a green dragon' \*\*s lair*), the spell fails.

 For the duration of the spell, as long as you are on the same plane of existence as the destination, you know how far it is and in which direction it lies.
 While you are traveling there, whenever you are presented with a choice of paths, you automatically determine which path is the shortest and most direct route (but not necessarily the safest route) to reach the destination.